adrvnc/smart-brain-front-end/README.md

 # Smart Brain

-A comprehensive Full Stack web application that allows users to register and submit an image address for face detection using the Clarifai API.
+A comprehensive Full-Stack web application that allows users to register and submit an image address for face detection using the Clarifai API.
 Whenever a user submits an image to be detected, their rank increases.

 ## Table of Contents